yoshino-digital/frontend-boilerplate/README.md

 ### Build & Serve

 1. Run the build process for development: `npm run build`
-2. Start a local preview server (with auto-refresh on changes): `npm run serve`
+2. Start a local preview server: `npm run serve`
+3. Run the watch task to make your browser refresh on changes: `npm run watch`

-As a shortcut, you could also use: `npm run dev` which runs both `build` and `serve`.
+As a shortcut, you could also use: `npm run dev` which chains the tasks `build`, `serve` and `watch`.

 ### Publish

 1. Once you are ready, run the publish process: `npm run publish`.
 2. After the publish process is complete, you have a static html site inside the directory `dist`.
-Upload the whole content of the directory to your web server.
-You can use the command line to upload &mdash; see [upload](#deploying).
+3. If you wish to preview the built, run `npm run serve`
+4. You can now use the `upload` task to [deploy](#deploying) your site.

 ### Difference between Building & Publishing